montegoulding/livecode/docs/guides/Mac Deployment.md

 * QuickTime is not available as it has been deprecated by Apple
 * Sound recording is not available as it depends on QuickTime
-* The revvideograbber external is not available as it depends on QuickTime

 Some other features may differ in minor ways not affecting functionality, for example: